Stakeholders

 • Prosper Canada, Liz Mulholland

-• Temenos, Kevin Maloney
+• Temenos, Jordan Grant

-Eligibility requirements for membership and the yearly nominations process are set out in our General Bylaw and Administration Bylaw respectively.
+Eligibility requirements for membership and the yearly nominations process are set out in our General by-law and Administration by-law respectively.
 The SAC meets at least three times a year.

 Terms of reference